nishi2go/maximo-liberty-docker/README.md

 Build Maximo Docker containers.

 -r  | --remove                    Remove images when an image exists in repository.
 -R  | --remove-only               Remove images without building when an image exists in repository.
 -rt | --remove-latest-tag         Do not add the "letest" tag to the built images.
 -c  | --use-custom-image          Build a custom image for Maximo installation container.
 -v  | --verbose                   Show detailed output of the docker build.
 -p  | --prune                     Remove intermediate multi-stage builds automatically.
 -s  | --skip-db                   Skip building and removing a DB image.
+-i  | --preserve-image-container  Do not remove and recreate an installation image container.
 --deploy-db-on-runtime            Deploy the Maximo database on runtime.
 --push-registry=REGISTRY_URL      Push the built images to a specified remote Docker registry.
 --namespace=NAMESPACE             Specify the namespace of the Docker images (default: maximo-liberty).
 -h  | --help                      Show this help text.
 ```

 Procedures: